 The District leases various equipment under non-cancelable operating leases.
-Rental expense for the year was \$58,884.
+Rental expense for the year was \$82,684.
 The minimum remaining operating lease payments are as follows:

 Fiscal Year Ending June 30, Amount

-2017 \$ 82,684

-2018 82,684
+2018 \$ 82,684

 2019 79,193

 2020 40,800

 2021 23,800

-\$ 309,161
+\$ 226,477

-18. SUBSEQUENT EVENTS
+19. SUBSEQUENT EVENTS

-The District has evaluated subsequent events through October 17, 2016, which is the date the financial statements were available to be issued.
-No significant events were identified that would require adjustment of or disclosure in the financial statements.
+The District has evaluated subsequent events through the date of the auditor's report, which is the date the financial statements were available to be issued.
+No significant events were identified that would require adjustment of or disclosure in the financial statements, except for the following: